tambapps/groovy-shell-user-manual/index.md

 ### Perform network operations

-You can use plain Java
+You can use plain Groovy

 ```groovy
 response = new URL("https://jsonplaceholder.typicode.com/").text